Audi e-tron range, battery and charging

-You can also charge the e-tron at home, of course; a standard 7kW wallbox will charge the e-tron in around 13 hours, and working in conjunction with an energy provider's 'smart meter', charging can be scheduled for off-peak hours, when you could halve that cost by taking advantage of cheaper tariffs.
+You can also charge the e-tron at home, of course; a standard 7kW wallbox will charge the e-tron in around 12 hours and will cost around £11 at the average domestic tariff of 13p/kWh.
+Of course, charging can be scheduled for off-peak hours, when you could halve that cost by taking advantage of cheaper tariffs.